 A study by the National Institute for Health found that 67% of the older population were sedentary for more than 8.5 hours a day, showing a lack of exercise is an issue across the board for seniors.
 This can mean disastrous results for your body and for your health.

 Knowing that senior fitness is so important, what can you do to keep in shape?
-We’ve listed some of the best exercises for seniors so you can stay on top of your game.
+We’ve listed four of the best exercises for senior fitness so you can stay on top of your game.

 What are the benefits of exercise for seniors?

 Older adults need exercise just the same as everyone else.
 According to the CDC, adults need a mix of moderate and vigorous intensity aerobic activities and muscle strengthening activities 2 or more days a week to stay fit.

 Engaging in regular physical activity allows your body to:

 - Help keep your bones, muscles, and joints healthy

 - Decrease risk of developing high blood pressure, some kinds of cancer, dementia, and diabetes